Orbital Architectures of Kepler Multis From Dynamical Instabilities: Summary And Conclusions

 \section{Summary And Conclusions}

-In this study, we have investigated the role of dynamical instabilities in the final stages of assembly for planetary systems.
+In this study, we have investigated the role of dynamical instabilities in the final stages of assembly for planetary systems initially in non-resonant configurations.
 Starting from a power-law $K$ distribution we simulate our planetary systems with varying initial $\bar{\ecc}$, $\bar{\inc}$, and $\Npi$ until the model-detected systems in each ensemble reach the observed dynamical state, equivalently, $K$ distribution for the \kepler\ multis.
-By design, we remain agnostic to any formation scenario and do not inject any inter or intra-system correlations at the beginning to find what emerges solely from dynamical encounters.
+Note that this stopping criteria is more stringent and physically motivated compared to the typically used criteria of stopping after a fixed number of orbits when further interactions slow down (\autoref{appendix:stopping}).
+Also, note that because of our dynamically motivated stopping criteria, the match between the model-detected and observed $K$ distributions should not be considered as validation of models.
+On the other hand, the fact that dynamical instabilities can produce the same $K$ distribution as observed from a large variety of initial conditions, indicates that the final distributions of properties are rather insensitive to the details of the initial conditions, thus eliminates any need of fine tuning.
+By design, we do not inject any inter or intra-system correlations at the beginning to find what emerges solely from dynamical encounters.
 Below we summarize the main findings. \begin{itemize} \item When the dynamical states of our model-detected populations match that of the observed multis, distributions of all other key observable properties agree as well (e.g., \autoref{fig:fidu_dists}).
-This agreement does not depend on the initial distributions of orbital properties or $\Npi$ (\autoref{fig:dists-eccs}, \ref{fig:dists-incs}, \ref{fig:dists-nps}). \item Starting from completely uncorrelated planets, dynamical evolution naturally induces intra-system uniformity in $\Mp$ in the model-detected populations similar to the observed `peas-in-a-pod' trend (\autoref{subsec:res/peas_in_a_pod}, \autoref{fig:m_gini_dist}). \item Without any initial input from formation scenarios, host-star dependence, or intra-system correlations, all model ensembles naturally evolve to produce planetary systems very similar in properties to the observed. \item The anti-correlation between NAMD and multiplicity manifests as a natural consequence of dynamical instabilities if the initial NAMD is sufficiently low.
-In this scenario, present-day systems with higher $\Np$ have suffered less dynamical instability in the past. \item The multiplicity distributions in model-detected populations are similar to those observed for $\Np>2$.
+This agreement does not strongly depend on the initial distributions of orbital properties or $\Npi$ (\autoref{fig:dists-eccs}, \ref{fig:dists-incs}, \ref{fig:dists-nps}). \item Without any initial input from formation scenarios, host-star dependence, or intra-system correlations, all model ensembles naturally evolve to produce planetary systems very similar in properties to the observed. \item Starting from completely uncorrelated planets, dynamical evolution naturally induces intra-system uniformity in $\Mp$ in the model-detected populations similar to the observed `peas-in-a-pod' trend (\autoref{subsec:res/peas_in_a_pod}, \autoref{fig:m_gini_dist}).
+The \kepler\ multis seem to favor an initially less correlated population attaining intra-system uniformity through dynamics (\autoref{fig:uniformity_vs_multiplicity}). \item The anti-correlation between NAMD and multiplicity manifests as a natural consequence of dynamical instabilities if the initial NAMD is sufficiently low.
+In this scenario, present-day systems with higher $\Np$ have suffered less dynamical instability in the past. \item This NAMD-multiplicity trend, however, disappears in ensembles where the initial NAMD is so high that even the less dynamically evolved high-multiplicity systems retain the initial high NAMD.
+So if the inferred NAMD-multiplicity anti-correlation in \kepler\ multis is real, pre-instability \kepler\ planets likely had low orbital excitation.
+On the other hand, the initial NAMD may be constrained from that observed in present-day high-multiplicity systems. \item The multiplicity distributions in model-detected populations are similar to those observed for $\Np>2$.
 However, the observed systems show an excess of singles.
 This discrepancy cannot be explained simply by varying the initial orbital properties or $\Npi$ within our setup.
 The observed excess can be explained if $f\approx0.48$ single planets are added to the mix. \item Likely related to the previous point, although, the model-detected $\bar{\ecc}$ for multis is similar to those observed, the model-detected singles have significantly lower $\bar{\ecc}$ compared to the observed singles.
-This indicates the necessity of an additional population of intrinsically singles, or systems containing higher-mass perturbers which can create dynamically hotter inner planetary systems of sub-Neptunes \citep[e.g.,][]{2017_Hansen,2017_Lai_Pu,2018_Pu_Lai}. \end{itemize}
+This indicates the necessity of an additional population of intrinsically singles, or systems containing higher-mass perturbers which can create dynamically hotter inner planetary systems of sub-Neptunes \citep[e.g.,][]{2017_Hansen,2017_Lai_Pu,2018_Pu_Lai, 2023_Bitsch}. \end{itemize}